 - No pump/ reservoir mounts

 Another one of Corsair’s products finds its way onto our list, and there should be no surprise about that.
-The company has been active and around for the last 28 years, so you can be sure that they know exactly how to make a product.
-While the company itself is headquartered in Taiwan with the production facility in place, a big and talented company like Corsair works to create amazing PC products and Peripherals.
+While the company itself is headquartered in Taiwan with a production facility in place, a big and talented company like Corsair works to create amazing PC products and Peripherals.
 One of those products is Corsair’s iCUE 5000T RGB case.

 The Corsair iCUE 5000T RGB is undoubtedly imposing due to its big size and weight.
 The build quality is superb, with the case made of tempered glass and steel, adding to the bulky weight of the product, so make sure you have a good amount of stable space to place this product.
 The upside of this huge PC case is its allowance and support of all types of motherboards allowing placement of a wide variety of hardware and components, making it almost certain that any hardware you already have will easily fit into the case.
 This also makes it much easier for the product to house a water cooling system and allows you to make custom loops as you see fit.